 The panelists work to support the mental health care needs of veterans and better prepare them for civilian life.
 Guests included Licensed Social Worker Tim Arora, program coordinator of “Operation Veterans to Social Workers” at Family Connection NJ; Licensed Social Worker Wilfredo Rodriguez, a veterans’ healthcare specialist at Jewish Vocational Service of MetroWest NJ; Jack Fanous, executive director of GI Go Fund; and Licensed Clinical Social Worker Lori Ann Rizzuto, director of Atlantic Behavioral Health at Atlantic Health System.

-The “stigma” that follows veterans after they return from their service can exist for a variety of reasons.
+The “stigma” that follows these men and women after they return from service can exist for a variety of reasons.
 Unfortunately, this will often affect a veteran’s ability to gain employment.

 “Sometimes employers don’t really understand what veterans bring to the table, or what type of individuals they are,” said Fanous.
 For example, “Sometimes there’s mental health concerns.
 Some of those mental health concerns are way blown out of proportion.”